domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Climate change as existential crisis for humanity.

 A choice is always a meta-choice, a choice of the modality of the choice itelf.
-(Modality: Mode in which something exists or is experienced or expressed.)
+(Modality: The mode in which something exists or is experienced or expressed.)